challenge-project/challenge-doc/working-with-relations.md

 Reading is actually the easiest part of using relations.

 But first, we have to extract the environment of the current track so that the modification is optimized.
 We do that by extracting the map info with `GetMapInfo()` or `GetOriginalMapInfo()`.
-First or second one don't really matter in this case.
+The first or second one doesn't really matter in this case.

 ```php
 ***Main***